mrglutton/docker-thunderbird/README.md

+# This is unchanged eccept for the VNC password fix for Synology.

 # Thunderbird in Docker optimized for Unraid
 This container will download and install Thunderbird in the preferred version and language.